-· Mexico projects:

-- Ixtaca (part of the Tuligtic property) Since the discovery hole announced in August 2010, the Company has announced results from over 100 drill holes which have demonstrated continuity of the Ixtaca Zone and has identified two new zones, Ixtaca North and the Northeast Extension. - El Cobre permits were acquired for a drilling program now anticipated to start later in 2012.

-Nevada, USA projects:

-- o Willow in 2011, the Company completed a TITAN 24 geophysical survey and is considering a 2012 drill program. - BP The Company completed a soil sampling program of which the results are pending.
-Further surface work is planned for 2012 with the goal of defining targets for drilling.
+- Mexico projects: - Ixtaca (part of the Tuligtic property) Since the discovery hole announced in August 2010, the Company has announced results from over 210 drill holes which have demonstrated continuity over three zones with mineralization traced over one kilometer in a north easterly trend and still growing. - El Cobre permits were acquired for a drilling program to start November 2012. - Nevada, USA projects: - Willow The Company completed a TITAN 24 geophysical survey and the property is ready for drilling.
+A geological review of this data resulted in drill target selection. - BP The Company completed a soil sampling program.
+Further surface work is planned for 2013 with the goal of defining targets for drilling. - Canadian projects: - Merit drilling is now expected by the optionee for 2013.

-· Canadian projects:

-Merit - drilling is now expected by the optionee for 2012.